 The Department for Education announced funding to support students whose learning was disrupted as a result of the coronavirus pandemic (COVID-19).
-This 16-19 tuition fund has been ring fenced for schools, colleges and 16-19 providers in the academic year 2020/21 and specifically allocated to support the learning of students who have yet to secure a grade 4 at GCSE in English and/or Mathematics.
+This 16-19 tuition fund has been ring fenced for schools, colleges and 16-19 providers and specifically allocated to support the learning of students who have yet to secure a grade 4 at GCSE in English and/or Mathematics.
 The guidance indicates that students with special educational needs and disabilities (SEND) and/or those who have an Education, Health and Care Plan (EHCP) will also be eligible for support via this Fund.
 Although the funding has been allocated to support students who have not achieved a grade 4 in English and/or Mathematics by the age of 16, the support does not have to be used solely for English and Mathematics tuition.

 Walsall Academy received £9,420 of the Government’s £96 million one-off fund.
 The money will benefit 41 students in Year 12 and 13 who fit the criteria.
 Of these students, 19.5% are SEND and 34.1% receive, Free School Meals (FSM) the students study a range of A level and BTEC courses.